 Baseball stretching exercises to improve your performance and do away with baseball injuries for good.

-Baseball in its current form appears to have evolved from an earlier game known as rounders, though some controversy remains.
-Early references to some form of the game are found in English and American documents dating to the early eighteenth century.
-A publication dating to 1744 for example, makes reference to what appears to be the modern sport of baseball and includes woodcut illustrations.
-The game reappears in Jane Austin’s novel Northanger Abbey, written between 1798 and 1803.
+Baseball appears to have evolved from an earlier game known as Rounders, although some do not agree but English and American documents in the eighteenth century do reference such a game.
+It also reappears in Jane Austin’s novel Northanger Abbey, written between 1798 and 1803.

-Later, in the United States, Alexander Cartwright drew up an early list of rules – known as the Knickerbocker Rules in 1845, from which the modern rules of the game are derived.
-Cartwright also suggested the replacement of the larger softball used in rounders with a smaller, hard ball.
-The first official baseball game in U.S. history took place on June 19, 1846, in Hoboken, New Jersey, between the “New York Nine” and the Knickerbockers.
+On June 19, 1846, the first official baseball game in U.S. history took place in Hoboken, New Jersey, between the “New York Nine” and the Knickerbockers.
 The latter were defeated 23-1, in four innings.

 While players rely on running bases to score points (and are therefore subject to sprains, fractures and other running-related injuries), the upper body anatomy is the most critical in the game.
 Pitching in particular makes use of a variety of muscles belonging to four complexes: scapular, glenohumeral, elbow and forearm, and wrist and fingers.

 The proper pitch occurs in six stages: wind up, stride, arm-cocking, arm acceleration, arm deceleration, and follow through.
 Primary muscles on either side of the upper body are involved in the arm movements required in the baseball pitch: pectoralis major, posterior deltoid, teres major and latissimus dorsi.
 Transfer of energy from the pitcher to the ball for example, relies most heavily on the pectoralis major.